 After World War I ended in 1918, there were more jobs available in cities and African Americans began to migrate to large cities in droves.
 Most moved to major cities like Detroit, Chicago, and New York City.
-The 1920s shepherded in a new era for the black community in which more black artists, musicians, and writers began to make their mark on America than ever before.
+The 1920s shepherded in a new era for the black community.
+It was a time when more black artists, musicians, and writers began to make their mark on America than ever before.
 Many of these talented individuals lived in (or moved to) Harlem, a neighborhood in New York City and, as a result, this time period became known as the Harlem Renaissance.

-There are so many writers, poets, artists, and musicians who contributed to this movement that it would be difficult to list them all.
-Many of these artists crossed over to white audiences, meaning that they became popular with white audiences as well as with black audiences.
+There were so many African American writers, poets, artists, and musicians who contributed to this movement.
+Many of these artists crossed over to white audiences.
+This means they became popular to white audiences as well as black audiences.
 Many also played key roles in the Civil Rights Movement.
 Here is some information about a few of these talented individuals.